archan0621/FISPT_Kit/README.md

 	-----END CERTIFICATE-----
     """)

-Make sure to also update the following constants in the `*ViewController.swift` files, according to your developer account and your target bundle identifiers:
+Make sure to also update the following constants in the same files, according to your developer account and your target bundle identifiers:

-    private let appGroup = "..."
+    public static let appGroup
-    private let tunnelIdentifier = "..."
+    public static let tunnelIdentifier

 Remember that the App Group on macOS requires a team ID prefix.